-There’s a certain sense of déjà vu to the online reaction to the news that Matt Lucas’s Nardole is returning to Doctor Who in what appears to be a recurring role (see here).
-He’s a light entertainment star/comedy actor who first appeared in a Doctor Who Christmas special and who is coming back for more.
+There was a sense of déjà vu surrounding the news that Matt Lucas’s Nardole was returning to Doctor Who in a recurring role.
+He’s a light entertainment star/comedy actor who first appeared in a Doctor Who Christmas special and has now come back for more.
 Echoes of Catherine Tate/Donna, anyone?
-And now, like back when Tate was announced, the reactions from some fans have been… hostile.
-“Dear Lord nooooo…!” is a comment we’ve seen a fair few times today.

-But let’s give him a chance!
-We all came to love Donna.
-And she’s not the only instance of a predominantly light entertainment star in Doctor Who making an unexpectedly strong impact.
-Sure, there have been plenty of cringeworthy comedian guest stars too (Hale & Pace, Rufus Hound, Ken Dodd) but here are 1o who turned in genuinely impressive performances:
+And she’s not the only instance of a predominantly light entertainment star making an unexpectedly strong impact on the show.
+Forget the cringeworthy comedian guest stars (Hale & Pace, Rufus Hound, Ken Dodd), here are 10 who turned in genuinely impressive performances…

 1 Frank Skinner